The Legal Concerns of Subleasing a New York Apartment

 “That questionnaire can’t be unduly burdensome,” Schwartz says.
 “The landlord has to give a reason.
 If it’s not reasonable, the tenant can go ahead and [sublease] anyway.
 If there’s a question if it’s reasonable or not, you might end up in court for them to decide.”

-Even so, you might need an attorney, especially if the landlord tries to retaliate, or if you need help compiling the original paperwork.
+Even so, you might need an attorney, especially if the landlord tries to retaliate or if you need help compiling the original paperwork.

-When you sublease, it’s critical to get everything in writing, with a contract that’s tailored to your specific agreement.
 “The courts will enforce the writing even if you didn’t read it,” says Dov Treiman, who manages the landlord-tenant division at Adam Leitman Bailey.
 “And if somebody says, ‘Oh, this is just a standard document, don’t worry about it, just sign,’ that’s when you should start panicking.”

 Just don’t try to get rich off the deal.
 Making a profit by charging a rental fee that exceeds your own could get you in hot water.

 “Sometimes we’d send out a questionnaire [from the landlord to the original tenant] and find out that the tenant got a permanent job in California.
 Why wouldn’t the tenant just want to give up the apartment?” says Schwartz.
-“And then you look further and you see that the tenant was just trying to overcharge the subtenant.”
+“And then you look further, and you see that the tenant was just trying to overcharge the subtenant.”

 Be aware, too, that residents of some co-ops and condos may not be able to sublease, depending on stipulations in the original contract and the building’s bylaws.
-New York also enforces strict rules about short-term rentals (fewer than 30 days), such as homes used as Airbnb properties.

 Like any agreement between human beings, things can go wrong, so proceed with caution.
 If your subtenant trashes your apartment, fails to pay their portion of the rent, or refuses to leave when the designated time is up, the landlord could take you both to court.